openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 ```

 ## When to Reverse Input Channels <a name="when_to_reverse_input_channels"></a>
-Input data for your application can be of RGB or BRG color input order.
-For example, OpenVINO Samples load input images in the BGR channels order.
+Sometimes input images for your application can be of the RGB (BGR) format and the model is trained on images of the BGR (RGB) format,
-However, the model may be trained on images loaded with the opposite order (for example, most TensorFlow models are trained with images in RGB order).
-In this case, inference results using the OpenVINO samples may be incorrect.
-The solution is to provide `--reverse_input_channels` command line parameter.
-Taking this parameter, the Model Optimizer performs first convolution or other channel dependent operation weights modification so these operations output
-will be like the image is passed with RGB channels order.
+the opposite color channel order.
+In this case, it is important to preprocess the input images by reverting the color channels before inference.
+To embed this preprocessing step into IR, Model Optimizer provides the `--reverse_input_channels` command-line parameter to shuffle the color channels.

-For example, launch the Model Optimizer for the TensorFlow* AlexNet model with reversed input channels order between RGB and BGR.
+For example, launch the Model Optimizer for the TensorFlow* AlexNet model and embed `reverse_input_channel` preprocessing block into IR.

 ```sh
 mo --input_model alexnet.pb --reverse_input_channels